Digital Signage with Open-Source-Software

 You can recognize dubious directory providers by the fact that they often feature companies that only offer time-limited trial versions in their apparent top/best free software listings.
 For this reason, I link directly to the source code releases on GitHub and not to the company pages.

 You can determine the health of a project by its activity in the so-called repository.
-GitHub offers some metrics like an update history, the number of open issues (tickets) and the activity of the developer.
+GitHub offers some metrics like an update history, the number of open issues (tickets) and the activity of the developers.
 A software repository that has not been updated for years and dozens of ignored tickets represent concrete statements.

 More Freedom through SMIL Compatibility

 The manufacturers or developers listed above all offer veritable OSS.
-However, I'll go one step further: In my opinion, anyone who says open source should also say SMIL.
+However, I'll go one step further: In my opinion, anyone who says open-source should also say SMIL.
 Otherwise, it boils down to isolated solutions.
-The applications from the companies mentioned above do not work together apart from the two marked as SMIL compatible.
+The applications from the companies mentioned above do not work together, apart from the two marked as SMIL compatible.
 For example: Xibo's media player does not work with Concerto's CMS, etc.

 That would be like a website only working in Firefox and not in Safari or Chrome.
 The revolutionary triumph of the WWW and thus the multimedia Internet would not have been possible in the 1990s without a vendor-independent standard format like HTML.
-We would probably still be paying differently for each click on proprietary networks such as Compuserve, MSN, or ugly ISDN mailboxes.
+We would probably still be paying differently for each click on proprietary networks such as CompuServe, MSN, or ugly ISDN mailboxes.

 Especially a growth industry like digital signage needs open standards.
-That's why we at SmilControl are not only committed to open source, but also to SMIL.
+That's why we at SmilControl are not only committed to open-source, but also to SMIL.

-Business models with Digital Signage Open Source Software?
+Business models with Digital Signage Open-Source-Software?

 Three business models are emerging for digital signage.

-1. Limited free versions
+Limited free versions

-2. Partially OSS components
+Partially OSS components

 Limited Free Versions